kakeith/interruptions-supreme-court/README.md

 # "Let Me Just Interrupt You": Estimating Gender Effects in Supreme Court Oral Arguments

-This is replication code to support the paper ["Let Me Just Interrupt You": Estimating Gender Effects in Supreme Court Oral Arguments]() which forthcoming in *Journal of Law and Courts.*
+This is replication code to support the paper ["Let Me Just Interrupt You": Estimating Gender Effects in Supreme Court Oral Arguments]() which is forthcoming in the *Journal of Law and Courts.*

 If you use this code or data, please cite our paper: